GeoNode/documentation/usage/managing_maps/exploring_maps/options_menu.rst

      *The Datasets Catalog*

 You can navigate through datasets and look at their *Thumbnail* images, *Title*, *Description* and *Abstract*.
-Click on :guilabel:`Add To Map` to load a dataset into the map, it will be also visible in the :ref:`toc`.
+Click on a dataset to load it into the map, it will be also visible in the :ref:`toc`.

 Performing Measurements
 -----------------------